Dimev/Realistic-Atmosphere-Godot-and-UE4/usage/ue4.md

 | light_direction| the direction of the light (post process only, as it's not needed with the material version)
 | planet_position| where the atmosphere is, in world space (post process only)

-There's also a proportional version of the atmosphere.
-This makes most parameters dependant on the planet and atmo radius, making it easier to change the size of the atmosphere
+The proportional version makes most parameters dependant on the planet and atmo radius, making it easier to change the size of the atmosphere